rgunawans/AuroraControls/README.md

 This is my personal project, based on Windows Form Basic Control

+Update December 2, 2018
+Version 0.4.7.7 (for .NET 4.7.1 and above) and 0.4.5.7 (for .NET 4.5 and above)
++ New Property for ATextBox, 'selectOnFocus' -> make all text selectAll() when focused

 Updated November 28, 2018
 Version 0.0.6
 + Bug fix